 Honoring the Earth Womb Bodhisattva protector of travelers, woman and children.
-Known for his vow to take responsibility for the instruction of all beings, as well as his vow not to achieve Buddhahood until all hells are emptied.
-A WLHZ devotional figure.
+Known for fearlessness in saving all suffering beings, for the guidance of all beings, and for the vow not to achieve Buddhahood until all hells are emptied.

 Celebration of Yaksayeorebul (Bhaisajyaguru Buddha)

-Honoring the Buddha of healing in Mahāyāna Buddhism.
-Commonly referred to as the “Medicine Buddha”, he is described as a doctor who cures dukkha (suffering) and karmic ills using various medicines of the profound and subtle dharma.
+Honoring the Buddha of Healing in Mahāyāna Buddhism.
+Commonly referred to as the “Medicine Buddha”, this Buddha is described as a doctor who cures dukkha (suffering) and karmic ills using various medicines of the profound and subtle dharma.

 Celebration of Hwa Eom Gyeong (Flower Garland Sutra)

 The Avataṃsaka Sūtra, rendered in English as Flower Garland Sutra, describes a cosmos of infinite realms upon realms, mutually containing one another.
 Teachings of the Bodhisattva path, the interpenetration of phenomena (dharmas), the visionary powers of meditation and the equality of things in emptiness.

 Celebration of Mothers Queen Maya and MahaPrajapati (Yearly)

 Honoring Shakyamuni Buddha’s birth mother, Queen Maya, and his step-mother and the first nun of the sangha, Maha Pajapati.
 Also a celebration of gratitude for all Mothers.

 Celebration of Bodhidharma (First Zen Ancestor)

 Bodhidharma was a Buddhist monk who lived during the 5th or 6th century.
 He is traditionally credited as the transmitter of Chan (Zen) Buddhism to China, and regarded as its first Chinese patriarch.